Production Diary

 July 2007

 I have most of the interviews transcribed and I'm trying to schedule some time to shoot the remaining interviews needed.
-In the meantime, here's some interesting links I've found recently:- Peter Bilderback has posted an amazing Fred Lane story on the Flowering Toilet blog.
+In the meantime, here's some interesting links I've found recently:

 September & October 2007: